-- Meet admission requirements of Lincoln University's Graduate Studies Program. - Submit a score on the Miller Analogies Test (MAT) or Graduate Record (GRE).
-Students may be accepted conditionally with a minimum MAT
+- Meet admission requirements of Lincoln University's Graduate Studies Program. - Submit a score on the Graduate Record (GRE).
+Students may be accepted conditionally with a minimum MAT score of 350 or with a

-- score of 350 or with a minimum verbal score of 143 and minimum quantitative score of 133 on the GRE. - In addition, all M.Ed. candidates must submit an official Missouri Highway Patrol background check. - Applicants who are conditionally admitted must consult with their program advisor prior to enrolling in courses.
+- minimum verbal score of 143 and minimum quantitative score of 133 on the GRE. - In addition, all M.Ed. candidates must submit an official Missouri Highway Patrol background check. - Applicants who are conditionally admitted must consult with their program advisor prior to enrolling in courses.